 How to make money as a blogger or influencer is such a tricky question, but it is what brought you to this page.
 It is not a simple answer and will vary from person to person depending on your skills.
-To be honest we consider ourselves more as content producers than a blogger or influencers, but we still make a majority of our money from our blog and social media channels.
+To be honest we consider ourselves more as content producers than a blogger or influencers as we worked to improve our brand, but we still make a majority of our money from our blog and social media channels.

 We have found that many bloggers and influencers do not like sharing their knowledge on how they make money or how much they charge.
 For us, we love sharing our process and helping our community grow and advance as a whole.
 We struggled for a long time finding the right price to charge for our content and influence only to find out after the fact how often we were undervaluing ourselves.

 If you decided to become a blogger or influencer keep in mind that it does take endless hours of dedicated work before you might even see your first dollar coming in.
 This is no different than any other startup, but with proper goals and determination you can find yourself in the top of your field.

 Blogging as a business not as a hobby

 Being a blogger or influencer has many downsides and fantastic upsides, just like any other business.
 If you decide to go full time with your blog you are leaving behind your safety net of a steady paycheck but you get so much more freedom on how you work.
 The freedom that you get is that you get to choose what projects you take on, how much you charge, and how many hours you put into your site and when you do the work yourself.

 This does not mean that it will just be up to you how much you get pwaid and with what brands will ultimately work with you.
 For us, it is ALWAYS a negotiation with brands, tourism boards, tours operators, and more to find the right fit for both sides.
 That is why we not only produce content for our own website, but offer those services externally as well.
 In fact we normally offer two packages:

 - Using our website and our social media channels to promote a brand or destination and/or